-PAN UK launches a new online shop with a range of beautifully designed garments and accessories, made to last from sustainable sourced organic cotton.
+PAN UK launches a new online shop with a range of beautifully designed garments and accessories, made to last from sustainably-sourced organic cotton.

 We have teamed up with the people at teemill who produce all the products for us in wind and solar powered factories and take care of delivery and orders, leaving us free to get on with our work of reducing pesticide use worldwide.

 A hefty percentage from each sale goes straight to us, so now you can support PAN UK, spread the word about the issues we work on and look good doing it!

 An immensely important decision from the EU Court of Justice that will make it easier to access information on pesticides and their effects has been announced.

 Following the dogged work of our colleagues in PAN Europe, and other organisations, the EU Court of Justice has today announced that information about pesticides, their ingredients and their effects on the environment can no longer be hidden behind commercial confidentiality clauses and instead will have to be made available to those requesting it.
 The Court ruled that the use of pesticides falls under the definition of emissions to the environment and should be subject to the same provisions as any other emission to the environment as laid out in the Aarhus Convention.

 "When a person requests access to environmental documents, the concept of ‘information on emissions into the environment’ covers, inter alia, information concerning the nature and effects of the release of a pesticide into air, water or soil, or onto plants